Linear Regression with Centrality Measures: Set-Up

-In this model, any two agents have a relationship that is between $0$ and $1$.
-We can think of this as a measure of intensity, reflecting factors such as duration of friendship, frequency of interaction, or similarity in personalities.
-Alternatively, it could be the probability with which a relationship is observed. $p_n$ is a parameter that we will let go to $0$ at various rates.
-As we will explain in Section \ref{subsection--setup--sparse_net_asymp}, this is a theoretical device that will help us understand the behavior of the OLS estimator when the network is sparse.
-We restrict our attention to symmetric matrices because eigenvector centrality, one of the most popular network centrality measures, may not be well-defined when the adjacency is not symmetric.
-We also ignore the trivial case when $f = 0$, in which case the network is always empty.
-Finally, we note that defining $U_i \sim U[0,1]$ is without loss of generality since we have placed no functional form restrictions on $f$.
+In this model, any two agents have a relationship that is between $0$ and $1$, which we interpret as the underlying intensity of interaction between agents.
+It reflects factors such as the duration of friendship, the frequency of communication, or similarity in characteristics, and is the quantity that is relevant for the outcome variable.
+The parameter $p_n$ governs the overall density of the network and will be allowed to converge to zero at various rates.
+As we explain in the next section, it serves as a theoretical device for studying the behavior of OLS estimators when networks are sparse.
+Finally, we restrict attention to symmetric adjacency matrices because eigenvector centrality is not generally well-defined otherwise.
+Note that $f$ is not assumed to be known.

 \begin{example}[continues=ex:leading] Suppose that $U_i \in [0,1]$ indexes the riskiness of a villager's income as a result of the crops they choose to cultivate.
 Assumption \ref{assumption--graphon} posits that the relationship between two villagers depends only on their respective income risks.
-For example, if $f(U_i, U_j) = \left(U_i - U_j\right)^2$, then farmers with similar income risks have higher link intensities between them. $U_i$ can also incorporate other observed or unobserved farmer characteristics, such as place of residence, farming skills or gregariousness.
-Together with the choice of $f$, the graphon is a rich model of linking behavior. \end{example}
+For example, if $f(U_i, U_j) = 1-\left(U_i - U_j\right)^2$, then farmers with similar income risks have higher link intensities between them. $U_i$ can also incorporate other observed or unobserved farmer characteristics, such as place of residence, farming skills or gregariousness. \end{example}

-When $A$ is observed, we say that there is no measurement error.
-This setting provides a useful benchmark.
-When $A$ is not observed, we assume that we have access to the noisy version, $\hat{A}$, generated as follows. \begin{assumption}[Measurement Error] The adjacency matrix with measurement error is the $n \times n$ matrix symmetric $\hat{A}$, where for $j > i$,
+When $A$ is observed, we say that there is no observation error.
+However, researchers do not observe the latent interaction intensity directly in many empirical settings.
+Instead, they observe some proxy for $A$.
+We model the observed network, $\hat{A}$, as a matrix of Bernoulli random variables whose success probabilities are given by the latent intensities: \begin{assumption}[Observed Network] The adjacency matrix with observation error is the $n \times n$ symmetric matrix $\hat{A}$, where for $j > i$,